-In Spring of 2018 Bailey McDaniel and Emily Turner, soon to be graduating of Mississippi State University, applied for a permit for a Pride parade from the Starkville Board of Aldermen.
+In Spring of 2018 Bailey McDaniel and Emily Turner, soon to be graduates of Mississippi State University, applied for a permit for a Pride parade from the Starkville Board of Aldermen.
 The request was taken off of consent for the meeting it would be presented at and then, in a 4-3 vote, that request was denied.
 Bailey, Emily, their fellow organizers, and Starkville's community were devastated.

 But the greater public, you, were on our side.
 In a landslide of positivity and hope, the LGBTQ+ community in all corners of America spoke out against the unjust and unexplained decision.
 News outlets from the Starkville Dispatch to the New York Times covered our story and reached out.
 We were flooded with support in the form of sponsors, volunteers, community organizer assistance, legal action, and more.